mendis-hub/BatchBreak-The-Image-Converter-for-macOS/README.md

 ---

-## Contributing

-Pull requests are welcome!
-Please open an issue first if you'd like to discuss a significant change.

-1. Fork the repo and create your branch from `main`.
-2. Make your changes and verify the app builds cleanly.
-3. Open a pull request with a clear description of what changed and why.

----

 ## License & Usage

 The App: You are completely free to download and use this macOS app for any personal or commercial purpose.